 If we coordinate the proportion of workers (w) on the horizontal axis and that of mothers (m) on the vertical axis, the area enclosed by a straight line and a hyperbola simultaneously satisfies two conditions above.
 Figure 14 shows such areas for g = 0.2, 0.4 and 0.6.
-If we consider g to be a measure of compatibility, the area moves in the upper-right direction as the compatibility is improved.
-Thus, the paradoxical situation can be understood as a result of an increasing compatibility.
+When the compatibility is raised, the area moves in the upper-right direction.
+Then, the paradoxical situation can be understood as a result of an increasing compatibility.
 When wife's work and childrearing was less compatible, all the countries were located at lower-left region of the graph.
 However, some countries succeeded in improving the compatibility and moved to upper-right direction.
 In this way, the positive correlation appeared at macro level while the negative correlation is sustained at the micro level.